CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•USA • GOALS•OCTOBER 2018

 A better image may emerge.8 This one also serves us today as an image of dark matter and dark energy which began as one plancksphere within the first notation and has become ubiquitous planckspheres, tiling and tessellating the universe.

 If it is assumed that the first notation creates one sphere, by the 64th notation there are no less than 4.611686×1018 spheres.
-Yet, there could be as many as 6.2771017×1057 if we use the logic by Freeman Dyson of Institute for Advanced Studies.
+Yet, there could be as many as 6.2771017×1057 if we use the logic suggested by Freeman Dyson of Institute for Advanced Studies.
 He shared with us his insights about scaling vertices.
-And at this scale, each sphere might be considered a vertex.
+And at this scale, each sphere might be considered a vertex (it’s the smallest of the infinitesimal) or perhaps two vertices in a dynamic relation.
 Also, if the transformations within the first five notations are actually represented by the image above, those tetrahedral-octahedral couplets tile and tessellate the universe in such a way that isotropy and homogeneity throughout the universe have a structure and entanglement is not so entangled after all.9

 Light, Infinity, Space- Time.
 Such a chart of the universe, starting at a definitive point in time about 13.8 billion years ago, suggests that we should review our understanding of light, infinity, and space-time.

 The simple part of Max Planck’s formula for Planck Time caught our attention.
-Of course, tP= lP ÷ c can readily be rewritten as c = lP ÷ tP.
-Is light and Max telling us something new?
+Of course, tP=lP÷c can readily be rewritten as c = lP ÷ tP.

 That analysis was coupled with the ongoing analysis of the chart and the work of people like Neil Turok and Job Feldbrugge10 of the Perimeter Institute of Waterloo, Ontario and people like Carlo Rovelli11 of Loop Quantum Gravity (LQG) fame and Katherine Freese12 of the University of Michigan (an expert on natural inflation and CMBR).
 Taken together, it seemed as though nothing was ever in the past.
 All the notations had a necessary and ongoing relation.
 That seemed to square with observing that Max Planck’s simple equation for light was meaningful within each notation (see line 10)13 of the chart.
 Space and time seemed finite, quantized, and derivative.